 In the English language requirement section: All students have requirements for this listed in the Handbook.
 Please write how you fulfilled this requirement by GRE, TOEFL, ENGL exam or otherwise.

 Students are also required to register for FS 698 research credits each semester.
+The totals below include course and research credits.

 Fall/Spring semesters 12-18 Summer semesters 6-9

 Ph.D.
 PLAN OF STUDY MINIMUM COURSEWORK TEMPLATE